-How to Pass ISTQB Foundation Level - One Tester's Story
+How to Pass ISTQB Foundation Level On the First Try

 In reality, there are many "best" ways to prepare for ISTQB CTFL.
 It depends on your learning style, resources, and available time.

 However, we thought it would be helpful to share the details of how one tester successfully prepared for and passed ISTQB Foundation Level on their first try.
 We can't guarantee that it will work for you, but it may give you ideas as you prepare for your ISTQB exam.